-5. In 2018 a minimum of 8 Educators will be included in the Network.
-Each Educator will be required to remain an accredited UKAD Educator in order to remain an active member of the Network.
+5. A minimum of 8 Educators will be included in the Network.
+Each Educator will be required to remain an accredited UKAD Educator to remain an active member of the Network.

-The Network will provide both Outreach and Education sessions at events highlighted previously and in formal sessions (for example, the AASE programme, Major Games Education Sessions, etc.)
+The Network will provide both Outreach and Education sessions at events highlighted previously and in formal sessions (for example, Major Games Education Sessions, etc.)